-The strategic documents provided do not make extensive reference to professional development opportunities and there is no direct linkage with a specific target.
-The only relevant target refers to the participation of academics in the CIVIS European University Alliance but the percentages (actual: 3%, targeted: 6%) are low.
+The strategic documents provided do not make specific reference to professional development opportunities and there is no direct linkage with a specific target.
 Several academics are involved in research activities which include publication of articles in journals and participation in academic conferences.
-However, as previously mentioned, there are a few cases of academic staff members where an increase in output in certain research areas is necessary.
+However, as previously mentioned, there are a few cases of academic staff members where an increase in output in certain research areas is necessary, especially in internationally recognised journals.